 How are we supposed to be social creatures while paying off university loans, all the while paying $30,000 a year for law school?

 Even the payoff is a toss-up.
 Assuming you have the grades to get into a reputable law-school, and assuming that you kill your LSATS, and assuming that you make it through all years of law school and pass the bar.
 You still have not dodged the instability of the current hiring climate.

 It’s competitive AF.

 A New York Times article showed that in 2013, 67 percent of law graduates in the United States were employed within a year of graduation.
-But majority of those students came from the most elite law schools including Duke, Yale, Cornell etc. In 2014, 71 percent of students were able to obtain full time employment post graduation.
+But the majority of those students came from the most elite law schools including Duke, Yale, Cornell etc. In 2014, 71 percent of students were able to obtain full-time employment post-graduation.
 Even with the slight increase, that still means that a quarter of graduates are either unemployed or obtaining jobs that they are significantly overqualified for, many of which do not carry the crippling weight of law school debt.

-In fact, Ontario’s Lakehead University opened a law school in 2013, giving priority to Aboriginal applicants as an initiative to give Northern students better access to legal education.
+In fact, also in 2013, Ontario’s Lakehead University opened a law school giving priority to Aboriginal applicants as an initiative to give Northern students better access to legal education.
 With the expansion of the University comes a bridging of certain cultural gaps, but it also contributes to the already large pool of law graduates who will soon be looking for a career in law.

 I live in a constant state of panic.
 But if I can wrap my head around the idea that there might actually be something out there for me other than law school, I know you can too.

 If you want to go to school for philosophy or any humanities program for that matter, I would highly recommend it.
 Even if you choose not to pursue law, it gives you a foundation to critically analyze facts, to challenge the status quo and to formulate substantial opinions on topical matters.
 All of which are valuable skills that you can apply to careers outside of the legal sector.